What is Dark Sky Compliance and Why it Matters

 How Do You Get Dark Sky Compliant?

-- Research and understand the standards set by the International Dark-Sky Association (IDA).
+- Research the International Dark-Sky Association (IDA) standards thoroughly

-- Add motion sensors and photocells if you can
+- Integrate motion sensors and photocells where applicable

 What BUG Rating is Dark Sky?